 "Hey, Mom, Dad, I'm overwhelmed with some big feelings here ....
 I don't know what to do with them ...
 They're bubbling up inside me and I feel so scared and sad and mad ...
 I'll do anything to make these feelings go away, including hit someone...
 No, don't you come close offering me hugs ... that would send me right into tears ...
 I feel safe when I'm with you, and that makes all these feelings even more intense.
 It must be your fault that I'm feeling all these bad feelings!
 I'll drive you away by any means necessary!"

-Don't you wish your child could just TELL you she's feeling terrible inside, instead of screaming "I hate you, you're the worst Mom (or Dad) in the world!"?
+you wish your child could just TELL you she's feeling terrible inside, instead of screaming "I hate you!
+You're the worst Mom (or Dad) in the world!"?

 So next time your child misbehaves, remind yourself that all misbehavior is a communication about something your child needs.
 He doesn't understand these